 Remember that the CommonsWare Web site has errata and resources (e.g., source code) for each of our titles.
-Just visit the Web page for the book you are interested in and follow the links.
+Just visit the Web page for the book you are interested in and follow the links, or follow the links contained in the book's preface.

 You can search through the PDF using most PDF readers (e.g., Adobe Reader).
-If you wish to search all of the CommonsWare books at once, and your operating system does not support that directly, you can always combine the PDFs into one, using tools like PDF Split-And-Merge or the Linux command pdftk \.pdf cat output combined.pdf.
+If you wish to search all of the CommonsWare books at once, and your operating system does not support that directly, you can always combine the PDFs into one, using tools like PDF Split-And-Merge or the Linux command pdftk .pdf cat output combined.pdf.